-Speech to the City Council / In Support of Sanctuary City Status - Colorado Springs, April 25, 2017
+In Support of Sanctuary City Status for Colorado Springs

 I am here representing the Colorado Springs Socialists, to voice our support of the Green Party’s initiative to make Colorado Springs a Sanctuary City.